ibm-cloud-docs/power-iaas/migration-strategies.md

-Learn about the various strategies to migrate your data and workloads to a {{site.data.keyword.powerSysFull}}.
+Learn about the various strategies to migrate your data and workloads to an {{site.data.keyword.powerSysFull}}.
 {: shortdesc}

 ## IBM i migration strategies